-The allegation should be reported immediately to the Designated Safeguarding Officer (DSO) who will liaise with the Academy Manager, together they will ensure they -
+The allegation should be reported immediately to the Designated Safeguarding Officer (DSO) who will liaise with the relevant person(s) at the Trafford College Group.
+In accordance with TCG procedures, the DSO will work with senior staff to:

 - Obtain written details of the allegation from the person who received it, that are signed and dated.
-(The written details should be countersigned and dated by the designated person). - Record information about times, dates, locations and names of potential witnesses. - Parents / Carers must be made aware of their duty of confidentiality about allegations against staff whilst investigations are ongoing, the role of social media in potentially breaching this legal requirement. - An initial assessment of the allegation will be made, consulting with the DSO. - Where the allegation is either a potential criminal act or indicates that the child has suffered, is suffering or is likely to suffer significant harm, the matter should be reported immediately to the Local Authority Designated Officer (LADO).
+(The written details should be countersigned and dated by the designated person). - Record information about times, dates, locations and names of potential witnesses.

+Parents / Carers must be made aware of their duty of confidentiality about allegations against staff whilst investigations are ongoing, in particular the role of social media in potentially breaching this legal requirement.

+An initial assessment of the allegation will be made, consulting with the Senior Designated Staff Member with responsibility for safeguarding at the TCG.

+Where the allegation is considered to be either a potential criminal act or indicates that the child has suffered, is suffering or is likely to suffer significant harm, the matter should be reported immediately to the Local Authority Designated Officer (LADO).